 The site in Almería is under full operation.

 A demo scale 3000 m2 HRAP is installed at El Toyo wastewater treatment plant (Almería, Spain) to obtain irrigation quality water.
 This HRAP system is treating raw wastewater.

 This is the first demo-scale installation of a HRAP treating raw wastewater of this type in the world.
 It is the first full scale installation with a solids removal screening as the sole pretreatment.
 Effluents are mixed with paddle wheel.

-After harvesting by flotation, the effluent will be treated using a planted filter with natural material for enhancing P and N recovery.
-Irrigation water will be obtained and reused with solar anodic oxidation disinfection and a smart irrigation system.
+After harvesting by flotation, the effluent is treated using planted filters with natural material for enhancing P and N recovery.
+Irrigation water is be obtained and reused with solar anodic oxidation disinfection and a smart irrigation system.